Lu-Yanru/42-Born2beroot/README.md

 **UFW (Uncomplicated Firewall)** is a frontend for `iptables` and `nftables` with a command-line interface and is commonly used in Debian.
 It is lightweight and easy to use.

 **firewalld** is also a frontend for `iptables` and `nftables` and is the default firewall management tool in Rocky Linux.
-It provides dynamic firewall management with support for complex rule sets like runtime configurations (temporary rules that are lost when the system or service restarts) and zones (different sets of rules for different types of network traffic, e.g. public, internal, trusted networks).
+It provides dynamic firewall management with sup complex rule sets like runtime configurations (temporary rules that are lost when the system or service restarts) and zones (different sets of rules for different types of network traffic, e.g. public, internal, trusted networks).

 Source:
 - [The netfilter project](https://www.netfilter.org/)